lordachoo/lordachoo.com-gatsby-gitbook/content/projects/web_development.md

 # Web Development History

-Using various technology stacks.
+I have completed extensive web projects with a variety of technologies, including a full featured CPQ (configure, price, quote) system written with PHP (php-fpm), MySQL, served with NGINX.

 - Servers: NGINX/LIGHTTPD, Node.JS (EXPRESS), Custom written (C/C++)
 - Database: InnoDB/MySQL, MongoDB
-- Frameworks: jQuery, REACT, Gatsby
+- Frameworks: jQuery, REACT, Gatsby, Custom written REST API(s)

 # About This Site

 ## Stack

-- Hosted by Google Firebase
+- JS / Site & CDN hosted by [Google Firebase](https://firebase.google.com/)
+- Code revision via git (also familiar with SVN)
-- Built in Node, using Gatsby
+- Built in Node, using [Gatsby](https://www.gatsbyjs.com/)
 - Started using theme: [gatsby-gitbook-starter](https://www.gatsbyjs.com/starters/hasura/gatsby-gitbook-starter)

 Each page has a link to the MDX markup via the "Edit on GitHub" button to view the markup.